Bio

 -Predicting injury in non-standard vehicle crash environments, and examining real-world crashes for in-depth analysis

-In the past, he has performed extensive research in vehicle-pedestrian and vehicle-cyclist impact, rollover crashes, lower extremity and spinal injuries, sensor-based 3-d motion tracking, human musculoskeletal tissue characterization, and some smaller projects in motorsports, off-road vehicles, and human response to pre-crash maneuvers.
-Overall, Dr. Kerrigan’s research portfolio includes everything from small sample to whole body post-mortem human surrogate testing, human body computational modeling, structural crashworthiness, field data analyses, and dummy biofidelity assessments and improvements.
+In the past, he has performed extensive research in vehicle-pedestrian and vehicle-cyclist impact, rollover crashes, lower extremity and spinal injuries, sensor-based 3D motion tracking, human musculoskeletal tissue characterization, and some smaller projects in motorsports, off-road vehicles, and human response to pre-crash maneuvers.
+Overall, Dr. Kerrigan’s research portfolio includes everything from mechanical characterization of human tissues, human body computational modeling, structural crashworthiness design, field data analyses, and crash test dummy development and assessment.
 Dr. Kerrigan’s work has been supported by industry, government, and academic/research institutions in North America, Europe, and Asia.
-He has authored three book chapters, over 60 refereed journal articles, and over 90 conference publications.
+He has authored three book chapters, over 90 refereed journal articles, and over 130 conference publications.
+He serves on the International Research Council on the Biomechanics of Injury (IRCOBI), and on the Stapp Association Advisory Committee, and he served as an Associate Editor for Traffic Injury Prevention.

-Currently, Prof. Kerrigan teaches Continuum Mechanics at the graduate level, and Strength of Materials for 2nd-year undergraduates in MAE, serves on the UVa Faculty Senate and the SEAS Faculty Council.
-He grew up in Reston, Virginia, but now lives in Charlottesville with his wife and two elementary-aged sons.
+Currently, Prof. Kerrigan teaches Continuum Mechanics at the graduate level, Mechanical Vibrations at both the undergraduate and graduate level, and Strength of Materials for 2nd-year undergraduates in MAE.
+He serves on the UVa Faculty Senate and the SEAS Faculty Council.
+He grew up in Reston, Virginia, but now lives in Charlottesville with his wife and two sons.